Yamen-1/Shopping/README.md

 ### Features
 -fitch Api
 - Add and remove products from the floating cart
-- Filter products by available sizes
+- Add and remove products from the Local Storage
 - Style Bootstrap

 - ## Build/Run